 After your initial application has been received, you find out within a week if you have been accepted (via email).

 How proficient in yoga do you have to be to do the program?

 We ask that all students have a minimum of two years of practice.
 Students should have a general level of knowledge regarding asana (physical practice) including sun salutations and basic postures.
 A regular meditation practice is an asset but not required.

 Can I continue to work while I complete this program?
-Is this program friendly to parents and other full-time caregivers?

 What if I miss a class?